 That wraps up my overview of the Copy DNA for just one brand.

 We’re doing the same now for clients in a variety of sectors.
-So, reach out if you have questions about Copy DNA for your brand.
+So, reach out if you have questions about optimizing your brand’s messaging for conversions.